Frequently Asked Questions

 Can a student be admitted for the spring term beginning in January?

 Sorry, but we only accept admissions for the fall semester.

 Is it possible to take workshops in another genre while at Ole Miss?

 Of course; it’s encouraged.
-While students will specialize in either fiction or poetry, we believe one can learn a lot about one’s chosen genre by studying another.
+While students will specialize in either prose or poetry, we believe one can learn a lot about one’s chosen genre by studying another.
 In addition, students can take workshops in creative non-fiction and screenwriting.